jacobp100/sciline-editor/README.md

 ### Indices

 Every element of the elements array is addressable by a single index.
-This index is imporant for MathML, so we know where to put the cursor; and also in the conversion to a Sciline Calculator AST, as if there is a parsing error, we need to return the index
+This index is imporant for MathML, so we know where to put the cursor; and also in the conversion to a TechniCalc Calculator AST, as if there is a parsing error, we need to return the index

 To handle this, the `~reduce` and `~map` functions are the start (`i`) and end index of the node (`i'`)